 Two devastating hurricanes hit Puerto Rico in 1898.
 The hurricanes destroyed the coffee industry.
 The United States became interested in Puerto Rico's sugar production (not heavy coffee drinkers at that time) they were buying the bulk of their coffee from Brazil.
 European nations no longer allowed Puerto Rican coffee to come in as a colonial product.
 Market opportunities for Puerto Rican coffee were quickly drying up and sugar became the biggest crop.

 The era of 'one crop' sugar plantations ( the plantation owners were rich and everyone else was poor) in Puerto Rico lasted until the late 1930's when the Federal Department of Agriculture ended the sugar subsidy.
 United Fruit established sugar plantations in Central America, Puerto Rico could not compete and most of the sugar plantations in Puerto Rico became bankrupt.
+Some enterprises switched to the production of cheap antibiotics.
 Puerto Rico was guided into an industrialized economy and agriculture has never regained an economic majority in Puerto Rico again.
 If all the arable land on the Island were planted with food crops for domestic consumption rather than cash crops for export, it could not even begin to support the total population.
 Today 90% of the food consumed in Puerto Rico is imported.

 Yauco Selecto's ( a premium brand of coffee today) present owners trace their origin back to the early migration of the Corsicans to Yauco.
 Growing coffee in Puerto Rico is now a high cost operation, as Puerto Rico's labor cost reflect U.S. Government standards.
 "Yauco Selecto is proud to offer the top living conditions available in the coffee industry." - Excerpted from the Yauco Selecto literature.